lbryio/lbry-sec/faq.md

 - Several hundred thousand dollars worth of Credit sales to Flipside Crypto in 2017 and 2018, despite Flipside explicitly saying they’re for use on the network.
-- Several million dollars worth of Credit sales on exchanges, over a period of several years, only after the LBRY protocol was completely functional and had been in use for over a year.
+- Several million dollars worth of Credit sales on exchanges, over a period of several years, only after the LBRY protocol was completely functional and had been in use for over a year, and always a small portion of private sales.

 At times, the SEC has made representations that even tipping $.25 worth of Credits for a clever GIF is an unregistered security transaction that must be registered and tracked.
 However, it’s unclear